Grey Matter

 There's no getting around it.
 As soon as we're born we start aging.
-In our early thirties, the signs of aging stop being exciting and start giving us, well, grey hairs.
-The good news however, is that of all the traces that time leaves, grey hair is easily disguised.
-Whether you're prematurely grey or are growing grey gracefully, you can replace the gray either with your natural color or other shades that might bring out the highlights in your personality as well as your hair.
+In our early thirties, the signs of aging stop being exciting and start giving us, well, gray hairs.
+The good news however, is that of all the traces that time leaves, gray hair is the most easily disguised.
+Whether you're prematurely gray or are growing grey gracefully, you can replace the gray either with your natural hair color or other shades of hair color that might bring out the highlights in your personality as well as your hair.

 Why does hair turn grey?

-Hair turns grey when the pigment cells in our hair follicles stop producing melanin.
+Hair turns gray when the pigment cells in our hair follicles stop producing melanin.
 This is akin to the ink in a magic marker drying out.
-It takes ten years to go grey from the first noticeable strands.
-Yet some people never go completely grey.
+It takes ten years to go gray from the first noticeable strands.
+Yet some people never go completely gray.
+Many people can make it well into their 60s and 70s with only partially gray hair.

 Going Gray: A Question of Genetics

-Although turning grey is influenced by stress and nutrition, it is largely a product of genetics.
+Although turning gray is influenced by stress and nutrition, it is largely a product of genetics.
 So it isn’t indicative of how soon you’re aging just whom you’re related to.

 Since hair continually grows (faster in summer), dying it is not a permanent solution as the hair has to be retouched every six weeks or so.
 Choosing the right color sometimes takes a bit of experimentation as your own hair color affects how the target color turns out.
 To cover gray it’s best to choose a whole numbered color, not a fraction (for example ‘6’ not ‘5.34’).